 After moving to Nashville in 2013, he caught the bug when he was turned on to contemporary artists like Jason Isbell, John Moreland, and Justin Townes Earle.
 He released his debut EP Bad Parts in 2016 - a culmination of 7 diverse songs that feel at once personal and specific, yet universal and relatable.
 In 2017, he submitted two of those songs to the highly-competitive Kerrville New Folk songwriting competition.
 Not only was Moyse selected as a finalist from a pool of over 600 applicants, but he also went on to become a 2017 Kerrville New Folk Winner.
 “Comparing art against other art can be a bit strange and frivolous, but I’d be lying if I said that didn’t open up a few doors for me.
 So yeah I’m definitely grateful for that one.”

 He would go on to play such venues as: Fischer Dance Hall, Rockwood Music Hall, City Winery Nashville, and the legendary Old Quarter in Galveston, TX.
-He has also been a selected performer at music festivals including Dripping Springs Songwriters Fest in 2018 & 2019, Winchendon Music Fest and Red Lodge Songwriters Fest in 2019, and the upcoming 2020 Corpus Christi Songwriters Fest in Texas.
+He has also been a selected performer at music festivals including Dripping Springs Songwriters Fest (2018, 2019, 2020), Winchendon Music Fest and Red Lodge Songwriters Fest in 2019, Songwriter Serenade (2021 & 2023) and the 2020 Corpus Christi Songwriters Fest in Texas.
 He has shared the stage with artists like Joe Ely, Mary Gauthier, Ben Kweller, and members of Old Crow Medicine Show.

-Chris Moyse looks forward to releasing his debut full-length album in the spring of 2020.
+Chris Moyse released his debut full-length album in the spring of 2020.
 Produced by Shawn Byrne (Rodney Atkins, Mark Knopfler) in Nashville, TN, the record is a collection of 11 songs that show Moyse’s personal and musical growth since his last project.
 “I think satisfaction is best in small doses but we’re pretty proud of this [record].
 I’m anxious for people to hear it.”

-Look for his brand new album Bitter Ballads & Cynical Prayers that will be released on March 20, 2020.
+Look for his brand new album Bitter Ballads & Cynical Prayers out now.